 Introduction

 The Turing's health and medical sciences programme has long-term interests in personalised healthcare and treatment heterogeneity – the analysis of how medical treatments can affect different people in different ways.
-The programme is seeking to generate insights which improve the understanding of patient and disease heterogeneity and its relevance to clinical outcomes.
+The programme is seeking to generate insights that improve the understanding of patient and disease heterogeneity and its relevance to clinical outcomes.

 The goal of this partnership is to establish a world-leading collaboration in advanced analytics between Roche and the Turing, focused on enabling the transformative benefits of personalised healthcare to become a reality for patients around the world.
 Publication of methods and algorithms will follow the principles of open science to ensure that they are reproducible and interoperable.

-Read the news story: The Alan Turing Institute launches a strategic partnership with Roche to generate insights into disease, patient, and outcome heterogeneity using advanced analytics
+Read the news story: The Alan Turing Institute launches a strategic partnership with Roche to generate insights into disease, patient and outcome heterogeneity using advanced analytics

 About Roche